ritika-aiml/163-RAG-for-Question-Answering/03_Evaluation.md

 1. **Answer Correctness**: Is the generated answer accurate?
 2. **Citation Accuracy**: Are supporting citations correctly identified?
 3. **Edge Case Handling**: Does the model recognize insufficient context?

+## Two-Part Evaluation Framework

+RAG (Retrieval-Augmented Generation) systems require evaluation at **two distinct stages**:

+### Part 1: Retrieval Evaluation
+**Purpose**: Measure how effectively the system retrieves relevant documents and supporting facts.

+**Key Metrics**:
+- **Document Recall@k**: Percentage of gold documents found in top-k retrieved results
+- **Supporting-Fact F1**: Precision/recall of identifying specific supporting sentences
+- **Passage Ranking Quality**: How well relevant passages are ranked

+**What It Measures**: The retrieval component's ability to find and rank relevant evidence before generation.

+### Part 2: Generation Evaluation (This Document)
+**Purpose**: Measure how accurately the system generates answers and cites supporting evidence.

+**Key Metrics** (detailed below):
+- Answer F1 & Exact Match
+- Citation Precision, Recall, & F1
+- Insufficient Context Detection Rate

+**What It Measures**: The generation component's ability to synthesize retrieved information into correct answers with proper citations.

+### Why Both Are Needed

+A RAG system can fail in two ways:
+1. **Retrieval failure**: Wrong documents retrieved → Generator has no chance to succeed
+2. **Generation failure**: Correct documents retrieved → Generator fails to synthesize or cite correctly

+**Example Scenario**:
+- **High retrieval, low generation**: System finds right passages but generates wrong answer
+- **Low retrieval, high generation**: System would generate correctly *if* it had the right passages
+- **Goal**: Both components must perform well for end-to-end success

+This document focuses on **Part 2 (Generation Evaluation)**.
+For retrieval metrics, see the retrieval evaluation section in traditional methods.

 ## HotpotQA Generation Quality Metrics